 It is basically a beans and rice dish, with diced ham, peppers, celery and onions.
 It is served over rice and topped with either scallions or grated cheese.
+I think it is named Hoppin’ John because the beans bubble and ‘hop’ as they simmer.
 It is a big hit with my husband and the baby so I made it once a week for the past month.

 Hoppin’ John (serves 4)

 - 1 cup diced ham